ShivaniKhatri96/Notetaking-app/README.md

 ### Functionalities

 - Requires a login to access
 - It allows for more than one user.
-Each user have a username and an individual password
+Each user has a username and an individual password
 - The app allows the user to create and read notes
-- Created notes are saved and retrieved on next visit
+- Created notes are saved and retrieved on the next visit
 - It shows which user created a note
-- It allows only note's creator to edit and delete it
+- It allows only the note's creator to edit and delete it
 - A note's creator is also allowed to make their note private which means other users can't see it

 ### Future Goal
-- Be accessible from a public url by deploying.
+- Be accessible from a public URL by deploying.
 Right now only accessible using localhost

 ### Links used